mrmarganski/mkdoc/docs/index.md

 ## Why mkdocs?

 - Mkdocs is really clean and cool
+- Extremely powerful and useful search tool that automatically searches for anything you type and brings you to page
 - uses markdown methods and intigrates web developmnt opportunities
 - bypasses schools github filter
 - can be a resource utilized by all members providing a single hub for documentation instead of mutiple services